 SS - Survey of different types of crime, patterns of offending, explanations of crime, and social responses to criminal behavior.
-Prerequisite: Accuplacer placement in ENGL& 101 strongly recommended.

 SOC 230-Sexuality and Gender Cr: 5 Wkly hrs: 5 hours Lecture

 SS - Provides introduction to various discourses within social sciences on the socio-cultural construction and meaning of human sexuality and gender.